Oracle CFO: no acquisitions needed to compete in cloud

 SAN FRANCISCO Oracle Corp has all the pieces it needs to compete in cloud computing but is always interested in looking at compelling M&A opportunities, Chief Financial Officer Safra Catz told investors.

-Echoing comments by Oracle co-founder and Chief Executive Officer Larry Ellison to CNBC television earlier this week, Catz said Oracle has no need for any big acquisitions, but left the door open.
+Echoing comments by Ellison to CNBC television earlier this week, Catz said Oracle has no need for any big acquisitions, but left the door open.

 "You know us, I'm a personal shopper for our CEO.
 When we find something that's really compelling that we think we can make a lot of money for all of you with, we're going to buy it," she said.